 2019 Continuing Education, January 6-8, 2019, Hyatt Regency Atlanta

-The AEA's Continuing Education Program will be held at the Hyatt Regency Atlanta on January 6-8, 2019, immediately following the close of ASSA.
-Particpants can choose from three concurrent programs (view schedule).
-Registration is now open and housing is available.
-(Alternatively, download PDF registration form.)
+The AEA's Continuing Education Program was held at the Hyatt Regency Atlanta on January 6-8, 2019, immediately following the close of ASSA.
+Particpants chose from three concurrent programs (view schedule).
+Webcasts of the 2019 AEA Continuing Education Program are available here.

 James H. Stock | Harvard University